z784324922/sls/intl.en-US/User Guide/Data Collection/Collection acceleration/Enable Global Acceleration.md

     ```

-    For more information about checking methods, see 11.
+    For more information about checking methods, see [How to verify if the acceleration takes effect](https://help.aliyun.com/knowledge_detail/65163.html).

 -   **How to handle the error of** `project not exist` reported in accessing accelerated domain name?

     This problem is caused usually by an invalid source site address.
 Log on to the Dynamic Route for CDN console and change the source site address to  the public network address of the region to which your project belongs.
-For information about address list, see 12.
+For information about address list, see [Service endpoint](../../../../intl.en-US/API Reference/Service endpoint.md).

     **Note:** Changing the source site address has a synchronization delay of several minutes.